pbinkley/microcopying_1940/index.markdown

 know photography and have as much advanced training in physics and chemistry as he can possibly get.
 Those men are almost impossible to find, and I speak from sad experience.
-Usually you have to pick up either a chemist or physicist, or in some cases someone who isn't a photographer, and give him specialized <span style="page" id="page119">[p.119]</span> training and urge him to develop himself into a man capable of handling a job of that type.</p>
+Usually you have to pick up either a chemist or physicist, or in some cases someone who isn't a photographer, and give him specialized <span class="page" id="page119">[p.119]</span> training and urge him to develop himself into a man capable of handling a job of that type.</p>

 <p>Then there are the men who set out the work, those